-- 1. Describe the way in which the program activities align with the LWDB Plan.
-Include details about serving out-of-school youth and any current or planned co-location with workforce services. - 2.
-Include specific examples and describe how alignment will be maintained throughout program implementation and service delivery. - 3.
+1. Describe the way in which the program activities align with the LWDB Plan.
+Include details about current or planned co-location with workforce services.

+- 2. Include specific examples and describe how alignment will be maintained throughout program implementation and service delivery. - 3.
 Describe how co-enrollment with Title I will be promoted and how training costs will be covered.
 Include how the program will assist with the effort to reduce duplication of services. - 4.
 Describe how the program will fulfill one-stop partner responsibilities.